ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 Create an IKE version 2 proposal object.
 IKEv2 proposal objects contain the parameters that are required for creating IKEv2 proposals when you define remote access and site-to-site VPN policies.
 IKE is a key management protocol that facilitates the management of IPsec-based communications.
 It is used to authenticate IPsec peers, negotiate and distribute IPsec encryption keys, and automatically establish IPsec security associations (SAs).

 In this block, the following parameters are set as an example.
-You could choose other parameters according to your company's security policy.
-And make sure to use identical parameters on IBM VPN gateway and ASAv:
+You can choose other parameters according to your company's security policy; however, make sure to use identical parameters on the IBM VPN gateway and ASAv.

 * **Encryption algorithm** - Set to `aes-256` for this example.
 * **Integrity algorithm** - Set to `sha` for this example.